MaximeCaty/AL-Zstd-Compressor/README.md

 This codec writes standard zstd frames, **10-30 % smaller than GZip**.
 The frames can be read by any zstd decoder, including windows 11 builtin file explorer.

+Decomprssor support any zstd produced file up to level up 19.
+ - The decomperssor only support window up to 16 MB (zstd level 20+, with option --long or any windowLog above 24)
+ - The decompressor does not support custom trained dictionnary

 ## Public API

 | Procedure | Purpose |